Most experienced real estate investors know very well what discouragement feels like.

 - What price will you have to pay for this kind of success?
 Is it worth the price?

-Of course I can’t answer any of these questions for you, but I do think they are important ones to think through as you’re coming to a decision.
-The “right” answer depends on what direction you want your personal and financial life to go in, and only YOU can draw this conclusion.
+Of course, I can't answer any of these questions for you, but I do think they are important to think through as you're coming to a decision.
+The “right” answer depends on what direction you want your personal and financial life to go, and only YOU can draw this conclusion.

-The important thing is to recognize that generally speaking – you can have anything you want in this life, but you can’t have it all.
-There are costs associated with EVERY decision you make, so make sure you’re thinking this through.
-Once you establish which costs you can afford to pay for (and which ones just aren’t worth the price), I think you’ll find that it gets easier to decide which things you need to quit and which things you should relentlessly pursue.
+The important thing is to recognize that generally speaking, you can have anything you want in this life, but you can't have it all.
+EVERY decision you make has an associated cost, so make sure you're thinking this through.
+Once you establish which costs you can afford to pay for (and which ones aren't worth the price), I think you'll find that it gets easier to decide which things you need to quit and which things you should relentlessly pursue.